TomyCallanta/Problem-Solving-Agent/README.md

 ### by Tomy Callanta and Gab Barbudo

 ## Description
-The Claw is a problem solving agent which aims to transfer an object to a different location.
+The Claw is a problem solving agent which has the aim to transfer an object to a different location.
 It first checks whether there is an object under the claw and if there is, it transfers the object from the left side to the right side or vice versa.

-This agent may be useful for factories or for any type of work that needs an automated machine that transfers objects from place to place.
+This agent may be used in factories or for any type of work that needs an automated machine that transfers objects from place to place.

 ## Agent and Environment Specifications
 - Environment has two (2) sides: left (L) and right (R)